 The 5 Love Languages for Children

-I have found using the 5 Love Languages very helpful in building relationships with children, attachment and bonding.
+I have found using the 5 Love Languages very helpful in building trusting relationships with children, attachment and bonding.
 Over time we can determine which Love Language is most effective for a particular child.
 The 5 Love Languages are Words of Affirmation, Acts of Service, Receiving Gifts, Quality Time and Healthy Touch.
 Using these languages we can communicate our care and love to foster children and build trusting relationships.

 Alert Program (self regulation)